 Did you know that Apple’s Mail application automatically builds a list of all recipients to whom you’ve sent email?
 I think it’s very useful to review this list a few times each year.
-By reviewing this list you can easily add useful email addresses to your Address Book and delete outdated email addresses or ones that contain typos.
+By reviewing this list you can easily add useful email addresses to your Contacts and delete outdated email addresses or ones that contain typos.

 If you ever made a typo in an email address and then sent the email message, this incorrect email address was likely added to your Previous Recipient list.
 By reviewing this list you can remove such undesirable email addresses.